formio/vue/README.md

 You can also pass in the submission url as the `src` and the form will render with the data populated from the submission.

+### `url` : `string`

+If you pass in the form and submission directly, some components such as resources, files and forms need to know the url of the form on the server.
+Pass it in with the url option.

 ### `form` : `object`

 An object representing the form.
 Use this instead of src for custom forms.